 Moreover, information beyond delinquency history and the wishes of the victim are relevant to a transfer decision.
 While the law does not make this information immediately available to a district attorney, Cannizzaro's office has consistently made clear to defense attorneys that mitigating characteristics of their clients are not weighty factors in the transfer decision - even when that information is offered.
-Cannizzaro's decision to transfer more than 80 percent of eligible 15- and 16-year-olds charged with certain offenses demonstrates that his inclination is to transfer children without much consideration of factors beyond the criminal allegation.
+Cannizzaro's decision to transfer more than 80 percent of eligible 15- and 16-year-olds55 demonstrates that his inclination is to transfer children without much consideration of factors beyond the criminal allegation.